Nicomachean Ethics: Practical judgement (phronesis)

 People who apply practical wisdom to themselves and their homes are esteemed as wise, but people who apply their wisdom to other people's lives are considered meddlesome.
 Aristotle believes that such busybodies are nonetheless important to the health of the polis.

-Phronesis seems to require experience; it is unlike mathematics that a talented child learn.
+Phronesis seems to require experience; it is unlike mathematics that a talented child learns.
 Aristotle thinks this is because expertise in mathematics requires an understanding of abstract universals, while practical wisdom requires encounters with real-life particulars.
 A savant can grasp a mathematical truth immediately; but may be skeptical about a truth of practical wisdom and to need to see that truth exemplified in real-life examples before adopting it.

 Practical wisdom also concerns intuitively-grasped particulars (somewhat resembling nous, which is intuition about universals).
 For example, recognizing a triangle without having to count the sides and add up the angles is using practical wisdom in this way.

 People with practical wisdom deliberate well.
 Deliberation is a sort of inquiry into what would be a good course of action.
 It is not: